Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 RANDOM # The number sent will be a random number between 0 and the number provided.
 ```

-When the `--AsEntity` option is used in conjunction with the `ENTITY_VARIABLE` operation, the number will be sent to the `--AsEntity` target.
+If the `--AsEntity` flag is included, the number will be sent to the `--AsEntity` target instead of the script owner.
-However the number sent will be the variable value from the script owner, instead of from the `--AsEntity` target.
+When sending an `ENTITY_VARIABLE` the number sent will be the value of the variable obtained from the script owner, instead of from the `--AsEntity` target.

 ### SpawnParticleEffect (Script Only)
 **Summary:** Sets up a particle emitter for the entity.